ethanwfang/ethanwfang/README.md

 - Case Western Reserve University
   - Class of 2026.
 B.S.
 Computer Science, Secondary Major in Mathematics, Finance minor.
   - Concentrating in AI and Algorithm Theory

+### About me
+Outside of my career, I enjoy playing tennis, running, traveling, reading, and trying new foods.

 <a href="https://www.linkedin.com/in/ethanwfang/">LinkedIn</a> <br>
 <a href = "https://ethanwfang.github.io/index.html">Personal Website</a>